Bucket List: Best Tourist Spots and Attractions in Nagasaki, Japan

 Meganebashi, also known as Spectacles Bridge, over the Nakashima River, was built in Nagasaki in 1634 by the Chinese monk Mokusunyoujo, the second generation of Chinese monks living at Kofukuji Temple.
 It is said to be the oldest stone arch bridge in Japan, along with Edo’s Nihonbashi bridge and Iwakuni’s Kintaikyou bridge, and has been designated as an Important Cultural Property.

 Megane Bridge is also part of the first group of bridges built over the Nakashima river.
 Megane Bridge is made of stone and is a double arch bridge.
 It received the nickname “Spectacles Bridge” because its two arches and their reflection in the water create the image of a pair of spectacles.

 If you are visiting Nagasaki between October 7-9, make sure to catch the Nagasaki Kunchi Festival.
 Kunchi, also Nagasaki Kunchi or Nagasaki Okunchi, is the most popular festival in Nagasaki, Japan.
 The festival started as a celebration of autumn harvests in the late 16th century and became a shrine festival when Suwa Shrine was founded in 1642.
 Back in the day, the festival was also used to check for hidden Christians after the ban on Christianity.

 Maruyama Hanamatsuri Festival

-An annual festival held every November 9-10 at Umezono Migawari Tenmangu and surrounding area in Nagasaki.
-This festival aims to commemorate the bygone days of Maruyama, formerly one of the three largest geisha districts (hanamachi) in Japan.
+An annual festival is held every November 9-10 at Umezono Migawari Tenmangu and the surrounding area in Nagasaki.
+This festival aims to commemorate the bygone days of Maruyama, formerly one of Japan’s three largest geisha districts (hanamachi).
 The event showcases traditional dances and a procession of courtesans through the streets.
 The festival also features an onnamikoshi, a portable shrine carried strictly by women only.

 How to get to Nagasaki